mcmont/violet/README.md

 # violet
 A library of useful helper functions to the Indigo computational chemistry toolkit, written in Python.
+These functions mostly generate molecular properties that aren't available in the core Indigo library.

 ## Installation
 Make sure you have a working version of the Indigo Python bindings installed.
 Please follow the [installation guide on EPAM's website](http://lifescience.opensource.epam.com/indigo/index.html).